-If you’re joining a general community, a more business support sales and marketing community, like CMA or Entrepreneurs’ Circle, then you want to make sure that you have got time to commit to that community.
+If you’re joining a membership with an active community, like CMA for example, then you want to make sure that you have got time to commit to that community.

 These communities are built around engagement and interaction and it’s a two way street.
 You can’t just go in and take all the time, you need to also contribute in different ways to get value from them.